1977 Berlin Open

-The 1977 Berlin Open, also known as the Berlin International Championships, was a men's tennis tournament staged in Berlin, West Germany that was part of the Grand Prix circuit and categorized as a One star event.
-The tournament was played on outdoor clay courts and was held from 13 June until 19 June 1977.
+The 1977 Berlin Open, also known as the Berlin International Championships, was a men's tennis tournament staged in Berlin, West Germany.
+It was part of the Grand Prix circuit and categorized as a One star event.
+The tournament was played on outdoor clay courts and was held from 13 June until 19 June, 1977.
 It was the third edition of the tournament and first-seeded Paolo Bertolucci won the singles title.